Select Reference Types

 Displaying Internal IDs

-You can configure NetSuite to make internal IDs available in NetSuite.
+You can configure NetSuite to show internal IDs.
 During development, internal IDs help you verify that the internal ID values submitted for import match those in the existing records.

-Go to Home > Set Preferences and in the Defaults section of the General tab, check the Show Internal IDs box.
-Lists then include the Internal ID column, as shown in the following screenshot.
+Go to Home > Set Preferences and under Defaults on the General tab, check the Show Internal IDs box.
+Lists will then show the Internal ID column, as shown in the following screenshot.
 This change affects the current user only.

-The assignment of internal IDs to new records is sequential.
-However, the sequence of internal IDs does not indicate when or in which order records were added.
+Internal IDs are assigned in order, but the sequence doesn’t tell you when or in what order records were added.
 This is true even within specific record groups where internal IDs are unique.
-Therefore, you should not conclude that records with lower internal IDs were added first, whereas those with higher internal IDs were added last.
+So, don’t assume that lower internal IDs mean a record was added first or that higher ones were added last.

 The user preference setting specifies the display of the internal ID, however, some records have an ID that cannot be hidden.
 For example, customer J Wolfe has an ID of 87 and an internal ID of 18834.
 The ID column cannot be removed from the customer list page.